Before fixing the issue, it helps to understand the cause. Common reasons for a clogged drain in tub include:

 Hair and soap residue buildup inside the drain.

-Try a toilet plunger, drain stick, or drain snake.
-If that doesn’t work, consult a pro.
+Try a plunger, drain stick, or snake.
+If it persists, call a professional.

 Need Drain Clearing Services in St. Catharines?

-If you’re struggling with a clogged drain in bathtub, don’t let the problem linger.
-McDowell Drain Solutions offers expert service using the latest tools and deep local experience.
+If you’re struggling with a clogged drain in bathtub, don’t let it linger.
+McDowell Drain Solutions offers expert service with deep local experience.

 📍 Based in St. Catharines